 Average ranking: 2.3

 Location: Palo Alto, California, USA

 Parent university: Stanford University

 Based just outside technology mecca Silicon Valley, Stanford GSB describes itself as ‘fuelled and surrounded by innovation’, and it’s easy to see why.
 Students have access to all specialist schools on the campus, and this collaborative, cross-disciplinary culture sees many choose to pursue a joint or dual degree.
 There is also an international focus, with global study trips and internships offered; this reflects the diverse, multinational makeup of both the faculty and the student body.

-Eighty-eight per cent of Stanford GSB students accepted job offers within three months of graduating in 2017, while its alumni read like a veritable who’s who of the American business world.
-These include Nike co-founder Phil Knight, former US Secretary of Commerce Penny Pritzker and Time Warner CEO and chairman Jeff Bewkes.
+Eighty-eight per cent of Stanford GSB students accepted job offers within three months of graduating in 2018, while, unsurprisingly for an institution that is regularly ranked as the best in the world, its alumni read like a veritable who’s who of the American business world.

 While these schools represent the elite of the business world, you should remember that MBAs are not intended as entry-level qualifications, and you should have around three years’ significant experience before undertaking a General MBA.
 You should also realistically possess a graduate degree due to the fierce competition for places, although some schools will waive this requirement if you can demonstrate exceptional professional performance.
 Additionally, most of these schools will require you to take an entrance exam during the application process – typically the Graduate Management Admissions Test (GMAT).

 Are you currently thinking of doing an MBA?
 Let us know where you are studying in the comments below…